10thrangerregiment-dev/M224A1-60mm-Handheld-Mortar/README.md

 > [!TIP]
 > **In-Game Range Card:** access via the interactions on the **Trigger Guard**.

-**Ranging, in short.** Get the target's range, pick the charge whose band covers it (charge 0 reaches 187 to 542 m, charge 1 reaches 407 to 1,186 m), and lay the dial's index line on that range in the matching column.
-The card's tables give the resulting time of flight and max arc for clearing terrain.
+**Ranging** Get the target's range, pick the charge whose band covers it (charge 0 reaches 187 to 542 m, charge 1 reaches 407 to 1,186 m), and lay the dial's index line on that range in the matching column.
+The card's tables give the resulting time of flight and max arc for clearing terrain/airspace avoidance.

 **Wind.** Crosswind pushes the round downwind.
 Hold into the wind by: